 - b.
-For Architecture Selection, ensure that 64-bit is selected. - c.
-Click Next. - 5.
-Select the language and click Next. - 6.
-Select the features to install and click Next. - 7.
-Enter the configuration information.
-Use the installation worksheets for guidance. - a.
-On the Database Configuration screen, enter the database details and click Test Connection before you exit the screen. - b.
-On the WebSphere Application Server Configuration screen: - Enter the information that you used during the application server preparation. - Select Retrieve Host Details to obtain your Cell, Node, and Server information. - If you are installing in a clustered environment, select Install MDM application on cluster and choose the cluster name from the Cluster list.
-See Deploying the product in a cluster environment for information about cluster setup and install. - c.
+On the WebSphere Application Server Configuration screen: - Enter the information that you used during the application server preparation. - Select Retrieve Host Details to obtain your Cell, Node, and Server information. - c.
 On the Application Configuration screen: - Provide your Perl installation home, JDK home, Cache multicast address and TTL, RMI port and Application server HTTP port. - Select the Locale that you want to use for the installation. - If you want the installer to create the table to be used by InfoSphere MDM Collaboration Server, select the Create database tables to be used by the product check box. - 8.
 Review the configured parameters on the Summary screen and click Next. - 9.
-Review the installation summary information and click Install.

-- 10. On the final IBM Installation Manager screen, click View Log Files to view the logs. - 11.
+Review the installation summary information and click Install. - 10.
+On the final IBM Installation Manager screen, click View Log Files to view the logs. - 11.
 Click Finish and close IBM Installation Manager.